Halima Dangote: Career

-Dangote is known for having a strong passion for women empowerment.
+Dangote is known for having a strong passion for women's empowerment.
 She is a member of the Women Corporate Directors (WCD).
 She is also a board member at Endeavor Nigeria and the president of the board of the Africa Centre in New York.

 Personal life

-Halima Dangote is the second daughter of the Nigerian billionaire, Aliko Dangote who also is the great-grandson of Sanusi Dantata.
+Halima Dangote is the second daughter of the Nigerian billionaire, Aliko Dangote who is the grandson of Sanusi Dantata and the great-grandson of Alhassan Dantata.

 Halima met her spouse, Sulaiman Sani Bello while schooling in the university in the UK.
 They married in August 2008 in Kano State, Nigeria.
 After getting married, she didn't change or add her husband's name to her name.
 According to Islamic tradition, after marriage a woman bears her father's name.
 This is why Halima still bears her father's name 'Dangote' instead of her husband's name 'Bello'.
 They have 2 daughters.